alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/2_organizing_principles/13 Ports and adapters.md

 ### 13.2 Ports

 A primary actor is an actor that takes the initiative for communication.

-An example of a primary actor is a user who visits our web page, or an external system that talks to one of our API endpoints.
-When our application reaches out to an external system, for instance the database or a mail server, the external system should be considered a secondary or supporting actor.
+- a user who visits our web page,
+- or an external system that talks to one of our API endpoints.

+A secondary or supporting actor - when our application reaches out to an external system.

+- for instance the database or a mail server

-With hexagonal architecture all the use cases are core code and they live inside the Hexagon.
-Whenever a primary actor needs to invoke one of the application’s use cases the application should define a Port for that.
+- With hexagonal architecture all the use cases are core code and they live inside the Hexagon.
+- Whenever a primary actor needs to invoke one of the application’s use cases the application should define a Port for that.
-Whenever a use case needs to communicate with a supporting actor, like the database, we also have to define a Port for that.
-A port is an “intention of communication”.
+- Whenever a use case needs to communicate with a supporting actor, like the database, we also have to define a Port for that.
+- A port is an “intention of communication”.
 For example: our application may have a port “for creating an order” which can be used by primary actors to create an order.
 Our application will also have a port “for saving an order” which indicates that the application needs a supporting actor for saving orders.
-Port == interface
+- Port == interface
   Every port will have a corresponding interface element inside the hexagon.

-A hexagon with ports alone is not enough to build a working application.
+- A hexagon with ports alone is not enough to build a working application.
 A port is only an intention, now we need an implementation.
 In Cockburn’s terminology the implementation of a port is called an Adapter.

 ### 13.3 Adapters for outgoing ports